CONGRATULATIONS MATTIAS, WINNER OF OUR METAL X CHALLENGE 2021

 It has been a pleasure to see all the amazing designs sent in to us during the competition.
-After considering the capabilities of the designs, as well as the limitations of the Metal X-system, we have chosen our top 10 designs and collected them on the page.
+After considering the capabilities of the designs, as well as the limitations of the Metal X-system, and following the guidelines set, we have chosen our top 10 designs and present them here.

 Homopolar generator disc

 "My Metal X Design entry would, if printed, provide me with the essential part to construct a homopolar generator, also known as a Faraday generator.
 The device would be mounted in a gearbox on a bike to power battery charging with relatively high current while riding the bike.
 The part needs to be made out of copper in order to conduct current as the disc rotates in a static magnetic field.
 The special possibilities for intricate geometries that are available for 3D-printed metal parts will allow for greater air flow at the surface of the copper, which will increase the cooling of the metal, which normally can become quite hot due to eddy-currents.

 The biggest challenge when designing this part was finding the "sweet spot" between the limitations of the printer and the desired form.
 I believe that I found a design that both meets my needs for the part but also shows the great possibilities of the printer. "